-1. The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+- 1. The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
 Students should submit to the Registrar, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-2. The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
+If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.
+If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent. - One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
 School officials are those members of an institution who act in the student's educational interest within the limitations of their "need to know."
-These may include faculty, administration, clerical and professional employees and other persons who manage student education record information including student employees or agents.
-Examples of a school official may include a person-
+These may include faculty, administration, clerical and professional employees, other persons who manage student education record information including student employees or agents, and employees of the North Dakota Attorney General's Office providing support or representation to Minot State University.
+Examples of a school official may include: - a. a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health services staff); - b. a person or company with whom the University has contracted, eg. attorney, auditor, collection agency; - c. a person serving on an institutional governing board; - d. a person or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.

-- a. employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); - b. or company with whom the University has contracted, eg. attorney, auditor, collection agency; - c. serving on an institutional governing board; - d. or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/ her tasks. - 4.
-Other disclosures allowable without written consent are: - a. to institutions in which the student seeks to enroll or is enrolled so long as the disclosure is for purposes relating to the student's enrollment or transfer; - b. to authorized representatives of federal, state, or local educational authorities; - c. to accrediting agencies; - d. in connection with a health or safety emergency; - e. to comply with a judicial order or lawfully issued subpoena; - f. concerning information considered "Directory Information." - 5.
-The right to refuse to permit the designation of all of the aforementioned categories of personally identifiable information as "Directory Information." - 6.
+Other disclosures allowable without written consent are:

+- a. to institutions in which the student seeks to enroll or is enrolled so long as the disclosure is for purposes relating to the student's enrollment or transfer: - b. to authorized representatives of federal, state, or local educational authorities; - c. to accrediting agencies; - d. in connection with a health or safety emergency; - e. to comply with a judicial order or lawfully issued subpoena; - f. concerning information considered "Directory Information." - 4.
+The right to refuse to permit the designation of all of the aforementioned categories of personally identifiable information as "Directory Information." - 5.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Minot State University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: